 Wow!!
 Where did the time go?!
 I’m a little sad that she’s one…but so very glad I decided to document her monthly update.
 I can’t believe how fast it flew by.
 As CRAZY as it sounds….
 I kinda want another one?
 I was very OMG NO. OH HELL NO. OH NOT EVER AGAIN.
 But….looking back at her baby photos… I really miss the baby stages!
 Thanks for tuning in her monthly updates!
 You can read them all here:

-I love planning parties.
-More the planning part.
+I love planning parties although I did consider hiring the experts at FGS Events Management to plan the event for me.
+I might do that for next year’s party!
 I knew I wanted a bunny party.
 And because she’s born around Easter time, so it was PERFECT.
 I got ALLLLL bunny supplies at 70% discount.
 I wanted the party to look like I did a lot of work with minimal effort.

 Planning the Party